-The manual bilge pump's control handle is located in the port side fender storage in the aft deck.
+The manual bilge pump's control handle is located in the aft sofa or the aft of the multistorage.

 The electric bilge pumps are submersible.
-One electric bilge pump is located under the berth of the aft cabin and can be accessed by opening the floor hatch.
+One electric bilge pump is located in the stern of the boat, and the pump is accessible through the inspection hatch in the engine bracket.
 The other electric bilge pumps are located in front of the toilet and can be accessed by opening the toilet front wall.
 The electric pumps are by default in automatic mode and pump out the bilge once the float-switch is triggered.
 The electric bilge pumps can also be started manually from the boat's main control panel.

-- (1) Manual bilge pump
+- (1) Aft electric bilge pump

-- (2) Aft electric bilge pump
+- (2) Manual bilge pump

 - (3) Front electric bilge pump

-- (4) Hull through valves

-- (5) Deck draining pump